-- II.D.
-Medical Tape.
-A maximum of two layers of tape are allowed except in the case of an injury.
-For an injury, the minimum amount of tape that will protect the area should be approved by tournament medical team.
-Under no circumstances will a hard splint or cast be allowed, no matter how small. - II.E.
-Drugs.
-The administration or use of any drugs (except antibiotics or other medically prescribed therapeutics), alcohol, stimulants, or injections in any part of the body, either before or during a match, to or by any contestant is absolutely prohibited.
-Any contestant violating these rules will be disqualified. - II.F.
+IV.C.3.
+Confirm the winner only on the basis of the scorecard and inform the Referee (when using paper scoring) IV.C.4.
+In the case of questions, the Team Leader should consult with the appropriate Judge or Referee IV.C.5.
+Sign each contested match's scorecard and present it to the Referee Chair in the case of a protested match (when using paper scoring) IV.C.6.
+Oversee the computer operator/scorekeeper IV.C.7.
+Manage the ring and mentor the officials IV.C.8.
+Advance the winner on the bracket with the ID number and score for the match before or during a match, to or by any contestant is absolutely prohibited.
+Any contestant II.F.
 Eyeglasses.
 Only "sport" eyeglasses will be allowed in point sparring competition.
-Soft contacts are highly recommended.

 Article III.
-Compliance

-III.A.
+Compliance III.A.
 If a competitor, upon being called to the center of the ring to compete, is found in violation of Articles I and/or II (Protective Equipment and Personal Requirements), that competitor will receive one minute to come into compliance.
 If within that one minute the competitor returns to the center ready to compete, he/she will receive a kyong-go and the match will begin.
 If he/she does not return to the center ready to compete at the end of one minute an additional one minute count down will begin.
 If that competitor returns to the center within the second one minute period then the competitor will receive a gam-jeom and the match will begin.
 If the competitor does not return within the total two-minute grace period, that competitor may be disqualified.

-Article IV.
-Duties of Officials (Referees, Judges, Team Leaders (TL) and Computer Operators)

-IV.A.
+II.D.
+Medical Tape.
+A maximum of three layers of tape are allowed except in the case of an injury.
+For an injury, the minimum amount of tape that will protect the area should be approved by tournament medical team.
+Under no circumstances will a hard splint or cast II.E.
+Drugs.
+The administration or use of any drugs (except antibiotics or other medically prescribed therapeutics), alcohol, stimulants, or injections in any part of the body, either Article IV.
+Duties of Officials (Referees, Judges, Team Leaders (TL) and Computer Operators) IV.A.
 The Referee shall:

-- IV.A.1.
-Make every effort to ensure the safety of the competitors - IV.A.2.
-Control the competition - IV.A.3.
-Physically inspect the competitors before the match - IV.A.4.
-Give pre-competition instructions when necessary, declare the end of the match, and give warnings and commands such as kal-yeo (break) and kye-sok (continue) - IV.A.5.
-Call penalties, qualifications and cast a vote for points as he/she sees fit - IV.A.6.
-Stop the timekeeper's clock when necessary - IV.A.7.
-Independently state his/her opinion about decisions, penalties, warnings, and the winner when requested by the Team Leader and/or National Chief Referee - IV.A.8.
+IV.A.1.
+Make every effort to ensure the safety of the competitors IV.A.2.
+Control the competition IV.A.3.
+Physically inspect the competitors before the match IV.A.4.
+Give pre-competition instructions when necessary, declare the end of the match, and give warnings and commands such as kal-yeo (break) and kye-sok (continue) IV.A.5.
+Call penalties, qualifications and cast a vote for points when using three officials in point sparring IV.A.6.
+Stop the timekeeper's clock when necessary IV.A.7.
+Independently state his/her opinion about decisions, penalties, warnings, and the winner when requested by the Team Leader and/or National Chief Referee IV.A.8.
 The Referee may stop the match due to a mismatch.
-This can be done without consultation of the Judges. - IV.A.9.
-Verify that the recorded scores are correct prior to the awarding of the match
+This can be done without consultation of the Judges.
+IV.A.9.
+Verify that the recorded scores are correct prior to the awarding of the match IV.B.

-IV.B.
 The Judges shall:

-- IV.B.1.
-Be positioned around the ring and assist the Referee as needed - IV.B.2.
-Cast a vote for point through the use of the flag as each occurs - IV.B.3.
-Offer an opinion on disqualification and minus points when asked by the Referee - IV.B.4.
-Indicate by use of hand signal when face contact is made upon request of Referee
+IV.B.1.
+Be positioned around the ring and assist the Referee as needed IV.B.2.
+Cast a vote for point through the use of the flag as each occurs IV.B.3.
+Indicate by use of hand signal when face contact is made upon request of Referee IV.C.

-IV.C.
 The Team Leader shall: